NiklasPfister/adaXT/README.md

 ## Fast Adaptable and Extendable Trees for Research

-**adaXT** is a Python module for tree-based machine-learning algorithms that is fast, adaptable and extendable and aims to provide researchers a more flexible workflow when developing tree-based models.
+**adaXT** is a Python module for tree-based machine-learning algorithms that is fast, adaptable and extendable.
+It aims to provide researchers a more flexible workflow when developing tree-based models.